Vanattar/Stock_Analysis/README.md

 # Stock_Analysis
 Use Excel VBA to Automate Stock Data for Green Energy Investments.
-The stock analysis includes fields for oen, high low, close, volume and returns.
+The stock data includes two annual worksheets with categories for ticker, open, high low, close, volume and returns.
+Macros are to be developed to enhance the functionality of the workbook.
 ## Overview of Project
 VBA is useful in the financial industry evidenced by the client's need for the analytical program.
 One client requested widening the analytical scope of his “DQ” workbook to include similar analysis for additional stock tickers.
 The client wants to find the total daily volume and yearly return for each stock.
 ### What are the advantages or disadvantages of refactoring code?